 Main Figures: highlights blue

-PASPorT: A Post-transcriptional regulome Annotation, Scoring, and Prioritization Tool for RNA binding proteins
+RAD: A framework to annotate and prioritize post-transcriptional regulome variants for RNA binDing proteins

 Abstract

-===================================== v1 (199) words ==================================
+======================== exactly 150 words as required ========================

-Numerous RNA binding proteins (RBP) interact with single or double stranded RNAs to play critical post-transcriptional roles and their dysregulation has been reported to cause numerous diseases.
-However, the functional impacts of individual variants in RBP regulomes have been barely investigated, partially due to the lack of large-scale binding events profiling.
-The ENCODE Consortium has substantially remedied this by uniformly producing high quality eCLIP data on a variety of RBPs as part of the ENCODE data release.
-Here, we collected 112 RBP binding profiles from 318 eCLIP experiments from ENCODE to annotate the most comprehensive post-transcriptional regulome for RBPs.
-We discovered that around 88.4 and 93.8 percent of the RBP binding sites show significant enrichment of rare variants, which support the claim that RBP binding sites have high functionality and purifying selection pressure.
-In addition, based on population-level polymorphism data we proposed an entropy based scoring system to evaluate the functional impact from mutations on a post-transcriptional level.
-It successfully pinpoints relevant germline and somatic mutations missed by state-of-the-art variant scoring methods.
-Furthermore, we further linked the RBPs to genes to build RNA regulatory networks and utilized a regression based scheme to prioritize key regulators, such as BCCIP, that drive disease specific gene expressions.
-Survival analysis confirmed the association of BCCIP regulation with patient survival in multiple cancer types.
-In summary, we released our tool PASPorT at pasport.gersteinlab.org to annotate, score, and prioritize the post-transcriptional regulome in disease genomes, which provides complementary regulation insights from the RNA level.
+Dysregulation of RNA binding proteins (RBP) can cause numerous diseases but the variant effects in their regulome have been barely investigated due to the lack of annotations.
+The new release of ENCODE has substantially remedied this by performing large-scale eCLIP experiments.
+Here, we collected 112 RBP binding profiles from 318 ENCODE eCLIP experiments to accurately define the RBP regulome.
+We showed the majority of RBPs display significant enrichment of rare variants in their binding sites, suggesting extensive purifying selections.
+We further proposed an entropy based scoring framework RAD to investigate the variant impact therein.
+Specifically, it first combines the regulator-, element-, and nucleotide-level effects to provide a baseline variant score, and then allows user-specific inputs to highlight disease- or tissue-specific variants.
+We demonstrate that RAD can successfully pinpoint disease-relevant germline and somatic variants missed by state-of-the-art scoring methods and provides complementary regulation insights on post-transcriptional regulations.

-(Annotate + Score + Prioritize)

 1 Introduction and Background

 Dysregulation of gene expression is a hallmark of many diseases, including cancer1.
-In recent years, with the development of sequencing technologies, various types of assays have been used to systematically map the functional elements in human genome, such as transcriptional factor binding site, chromatin accessibility, histone modification, and methylation in numerous cell types2-4.
-The accumulation of such data has led to a comprehensive catalogue of functional elements on the transcription-level and has brought great success to annotating variants and pinpointing deleterious mutations that are associated with diseases.
-However, after (or simultaneously while) DNA are transcribed to premature RNAs, genes experienced a series of precisely and delicately controlled processing, including being processed into mature RNA, transported, translated, and then degraded in the cell.
-Dysregulation of any one of the following steps may alter the final fate of gene products and result in abnormal phenotypes4-6.
-Despite its importance in regulation, the post-transcriptional regulome has been underdeveloped, partially due to its less systematic functional mapping as compared with the regulome on a DNA level.
+In recent years, the accumulation of functional characterization data from the transcription-level, such as transcriptional factor binding, chromatin accessibility, histone modification, and methylation, has brought great success to annotating and pinpointing deleterious variants.
+However, after (or simultaneously while) DNA are transcribed to premature RNAs, genes also experience a series of precisely and delicately controlled processing, such as processed to mature RNA, transported, translated, and then degraded in the cell.
+Dysregulation of any one of these steps may alter the final fate of gene products and result in abnormal phenotypes4-6.
+Despite its importance in regulation, the post-transcriptional regulome has been underdeveloped, partially due to its less systematic functional mapping as compared with the transcription-level regulome.